 Once China joined the World Trade Organization, it has strengthened its legal framework and amended its intellectual protection rights’ laws and regulations to comply with the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights.

 In other words, protection of intellectual property in China needs to be configured based on proactive and defensive practices that provide barriers against both leakages from within the organization and external attacks.

 Chinese companies must make their own choices regarding the structures, objectives and capabilities which are most applicable to their operations in China.
 This may be the most important organizational practice, since the ability to protect companies is the best way to succeed here.

-will provide specific assistance on how to protect intellectual property in China.
+Our Chinese lawyers will provide specific assistance on how to protect intellectual property in China.

 External defensive practices regarding IP in China

 Some of the following practices and processes provide the initial elements companies can use in protecting IP in China:

 • Developing strategic clarity – This practice identifies the specific IP that allows the company to execute its strategy, aligned with its objectives for operating in China.
 Strategic clarity means being clear about its objectives when entering the Chinese market.

 • Collecting business intelligence – It enables executives to learn about local customer values, supply chain threats, local labor market dynamics, needs and expectations and locations where IP protection may be most effective.